Learning Objectives

 3.4.1 Orowan Mechanism

-Materials are strengthened by precipitates hindering dislocation motion.
+Precipitates strengthen a material by impeding dislocation motion.
 The most important mechanism is the Orowan mechanism.
-The stress required for dislocations to bypass precipitates:
+The stress required for a dislocation to bow between precipitates is:

 τOrowan = (M · G · b) / (λ - 2r)